darshitpanchal512/Camera-LiDAR-Radar-sensor-fusion-for-3D-object-detection/README.md

 ## License

 [MIT](LICENSE) — for the code I authored.
 Third-party components retain their original licenses.
+Code in `src_finalized/` is jointly attributed to the Project 008 team.